-Sedation: Most patients receiving morphine will experience initial drowsiness.
+Most patients receiving morphine will experience initial drowsiness.
 This usually disappears in three to five days and is not a cause for concern unless it is excessive, or accompanied with unsteadiness or confusion.
 Excessive or persistent sedation should be investigated.

 Factors to be considered should include: concurrent sedative medications, the presence of hepatic or renal insufficiency, exacerbated respiratory failure, tolerance to the dose used, especially in older patients, disease severity and the patient's general condition.
 If the dose of morphine has been reduced and pain is not adequately controlled, the dose may be carefully increased again after a few days.

-Dizziness and unsteadiness may be associated with morphine induced postural hypotension, particularly in elderly or debilitated patients.
+Dizziness and unsteadiness may be associated with morphine-induced postural hypotension particularly in elderly or debilitated patients.
 The dosage should be adjusted according to individual needs but, because of reduced clearance, dosage may be lower in patients over 50 years of age.

+Nausea and vomiting

-Nausea and vomiting: Nausea and vomiting are common after single doses of morphine or as an early undesirable effect of regular opioid therapy.
+Nausea and vomiting are common after single doses of morphine or as an early undesirable effect of regular opioid therapy.
 The prescription of a suitable antiemetic should be considered.
-The frequency of nausea and vomiting usually decreases within a week or so but may persist due to opioid induced gastric stasis.
+The frequency of nausea and vomiting usually decreases within a week or so but may persist due to opioid-induced gastric stasis.
 Metoclopramide is often useful in such patients.

+Constipation

-Constipation: Virtually all patients suffer from constipation while using opioids on a chronic basis.
+Virtually all patients suffer from constipation while taking opioids on a chronic basis.
 Some patients, particularly elderly, debilitated or bedridden patients, may become impacted.
-Patients must be cautioned accordingly, and laxatives, softeners and other appropriate treatments should be initiated at the beginning of opioid therapy.
+Patients must be cautioned accordingly and laxatives, softeners and other appropriate treatments should be initiated at the beginning of opioid therapy.

-Other adverse effects include:
+Other adverse reactions include

+Cardiovascular

-Cardiovascular: Flushing of the face, chills, tachycardia, bradycardia, palpitations, faintness, syncope, hypotension and hypertension.
+Flushing of the face, chills, tachycardia, bradycardia, palpitations, faintness, syncope, hypotension and hypertension.

+Central nervous system

-Central nervous system: Weakness, headache, restlessness, anxiety, agitation, irritability, tremor, uncoordinated muscle movements, insomnia, dizziness, headache, vertigo, delirium, confusional symptoms and occasionally hallucinations, allodynia, hyperalgesia, mood changes including euphoria and dysphoria.
-The euphoric activity of morphine has led to its abuse.
+Euphoria, dysphoria, weakness, headache, restlessness, anxiety, agitation, irritability, tremor, uncoordinated muscle movements, insomnia, dizziness, vertigo, delirium, confusional symptoms, occasionally hallucinations, allodynia and hyperalgesia.

+Gastrointestinal

-Gastrointestinal: Dry mouth, anorexia, constipation, cramps, laryngospasm, colic, taste alterations and biliary tract cramps and biliary spasm.
+Dry mouth, anorexia, constipation, cramps, laryngospasm, colic, taste alterations and biliary tract cramps and biliary spasm.

+Genitourinary

-Genitourinary: Urinary retention or hesitancy, ureteric spasm, reduced libido or potency, amenorrhoea, erectile dysfunction and hypogonadism.
+Urinary retention or hesitancy, ureteric spasm, reduced libido or potency, amenorrhoea, erectile dysfunction and hypogonadism.

+Endocrine

-Endocrine: A syndrome of inappropriate antidiuretic hormone secretion characterised by hyponatraemia secondary to decreased free-water excretion may occur (monitoring of electrolytes may be necessary).
+A syndrome of inappropriate antidiuretic hormone secretion characterised by hyponatraemia secondary to decreased free-water excretion may occur (monitoring of electrolytes may be necessary).
 Morphine stimulates prolactin release, and may also cause hyperglycaemia.

+Visual disturbances

-Visual disturbances: Blurred vision, nystagmus, diplopia and miosis.
+Blurred vision, nystagmus, diplopia and miosis.

+Allergic

-Allergic: Pruritus, urticaria, other skin rashes including contact dermatitis, and oedema.
+Pruritis, urticaria, other skin rashes including contact dermatitis, and oedema.
 Allergic reactions may be due to histamine release, and may be more frequent in asthmatic patients.
 Anaphylactic reactions following intravenous injection have been reported rarely.